Relativistic hyperpolarizabilities for atomic H, Li, and Be$^+$ systems: Abstract

 \section{Abstract}

-The hyperpolarizability of an atom is a property that describes the nonlinear interaction between an atom and an external electric field leading to a higher-order Stark shift.
-Accurate evaluations of these coefficients for various systems are crucial to improve experimental precision in advanced atom-based clocks.
-However, there is a dearth of reports on atomic hyperpolarizabilities, particularly regarding relativistic hyperpolarizabilities.
-Thus, in this paper, we use fourth-order perturbation theory to establish a universal formula for the hyperpolarizability and calculate the relativistic hyperpolarizabilities of low-lying states for the monovalent electronic atomic systems H, Li, and Be$^+$.
-The highly accurate results given here for the H atom could serve as benchmarks for other theoretical methods.
+For atoms in external electric fields, the hyperpolarizabilities are the coefficients describing the nonlinear interactions contributing to the induced energies at the fourth power of the applied electric fields.
+Accurate evaluations of these coefficients for various systems are crucial for improving precision in advanced atom-based optical lattice clocks and for estimating field-induced effects in atoms for quantum information applications.
+However, there is a notable scarcity of research on atomic hyperpolarizabilities, especially for the relativistic realm.
+Our work addresses this gap by establishing a novel set of alternative formulas for the hyperpolarizability based on fourth-order perturbation theory.
+These formulas offer a more reasonable regrouping of scalar and tensor components compared to previous formulas, thereby enhancing their correctness and applicability.
+To validate our formulas, we perform the calculations for the ground and low-lying excited pure states of few-electron atoms H, Li, and Be$^+$.
+The highly accurate results obtained for the H atom could serve as benchmarks for further development of other theoretical methods.